 Middletown, NJ: On Saturday, June 11, 2022, Habitat for Humanity in Monmouth County was the recipient of $60,000 in funding from the Catholic Daughters of the Americas (CDA).
-This generous donation, $50,000 from the Catholic Daughters Court Fulgens Corona 1684, and $10,000 from the National CDA, will go towards the construction of Habitat’s 61st affordable house on Ideal Ave in Middletown, NJ.
+This generous donation, $50,000 from the State Court of New Jersey Catholic Daughters of the Americas, and $10,000 from the National CDA, will go towards the construction of Habitat’s 61st affordable house on Ideal Ave in Middletown, NJ.

 Executive Director, Diane Kinnane, and Director of Development, Felicia Levine, were onsite on Ideal Ave to receive the checks from NJ State Regent, Audrey Spenard, and a number of CDA Members.

 Middletown Mayor, Tony Perry, and Business Administrator, Tony Mercantante, were also present.
 Middletown Township has been an important partner in Habitat Monmouth’s efforts to meet Monmouth County’s affordable housing needs; the township donated the property on Ideal Ave where the single family home will be built.
 Construction is expected to begin towards the end of Summer 2022.